fl0at/dotfiles/README.md

 git pull origin master
 ```

+There is also a commit-msg file.
+If installed in .git/hooks, it'll prevent commits with long summaries (>50 chars) or bodies (>72 chars), which are unfriendly to emailing, pushing to github, etc.
+For more information, see [Tim Pope's classic article](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+No pressure or anything.

 Quirkiness
 ==========

 Beyond everything mentioned above, there are also a few places where my own idioms might weird you out.
 They are preceded by a comment containing _`@@@`_.

 For example, I like my shells to warn me of background screens/tmuxes when I first log in, and output a silly quote, too.
+You could always substitute `fortune` if you don't like my quotes.
+Or, preferably, contribute more!

 There is a .gitignore with an outright wildcard, so your whole homedir doesn't show up as untracked noise.

 I also get creeped out by vim's mouse support in terminal emulators, so that's disabled.

-I also use a standard ANSI/VTxx escape sequence to force terminal windows to UTF-8 mode.
-It works well in PuTTY, and should also work on Unicode-capable xterms, but your mileage may vary, as I haven't tested that.
-I know I can just set that encoding manually in PuTTY, but if I'm using a fresh copy of PuTTY at a friend's house, for example...
-It's easy to forget, only to annoy you when you get accented characters instead of quotes in a manpage.
+(I'd like it if not for passthrough when clicking back onto my terminal.
+Grr.)

-Tmux is also set to act like GNU Screen in main aspects.
-I understand most people do this, but I figured I'd note it just the same.
+Tmux's keymap is also set up to act like GNU Screen in most respects.
+I understand most people do this, but I figured I'd note it as a quirk just the same.

 License
 =======